Shubhammadgical/terraform_intro/README.md

+# An Introduction to Terraform

-This artical would guide us about Introduction of terraform.
+This article would guide us about Introduction of terraform.
 We shall discuss the following:

 1. Set up your AWS account
 2. Install Terraform